-The first year I did that was quite painful especially when my son had just born and it suppose to be the first year to celebrate it as one family.
+The first year I did that was quite painful especially when my son had just born and it supposes to be the first year to celebrate it as one family.
 But work assignment and professional commitment took priority and we had to postpone our celebrations after I came back from abroad.
 Deepavali was a gloomy day on both ends.

 The second time was not that painful as my family had now got accustomed to my travels and long stay abroad.
-However I miss the moments the night before, cleaning and decorating the house and the morning where one would wake up early, take oil bath and after prayers, sit down for a hot thosai and spicy chicken curry.
+However, I miss the moments the night before, cleaning and decorating the house and the morning where one would wake up early, take oil bath and after prayers, sit down for a hot thosai and spicy chicken curry.

 My wife has been telling that my son was more excited this year for Deepavali as he wanted to play fireworks.
 Shopping has been kept to a minimum and probably there will be some visits from friends and other family members.
 I hope that my son will enjoy his fireworks and without hurting himself.
 I recall me and my cousins doing crazier things with fireworks when we were young.

 The décors looked expensive and so did the prices on the menu list.
 We looked for the cheapest item on the menu – briyani and the taste or the portion did not disappoint us.
 Chicken briyani (plus drink and service tax) went for almost 140,000 rials whilst mutton briyani went for 160,000 rials (1 ringgit is about 2,800 rials).
-We promised ourselves that we need to dig into their chicken / mutton curries on the next trip.
+We promised ourselves that we need to dig into their chicken/mutton curries on the next trip.